claudinemahoro/githubSearch/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+# Description
+Through this project,a user can search a github account and get its information displayed and all the repositories it holds.
+And they can be directed to that github account via this project.
+My github account informtion is also displayed on the profile page.
+# Author
+Claudine MAHORO
+claudinemahoro @github
+# Link to live server

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.